 Prostate cancer is diagnosed as early-stage when cancer cells have not spread outside of the prostate.
 If you’ve been diagnosed with early-stage prostate cancer with a low risk of progression—or you’re not expected to tolerate other therapies—your doctor may recommend watchful waiting or active surveillance.
 Aggressive treatment options include various types of prostatectomy, radiation therapy, cryosurgery or high intensity focused ultrasound.
 The goal of all invasive options is to remove or destroy cancer cells before they can spread to other tissues in the body.

-Watchful waiting forgoes implementing therapy or treatment unless symptoms arise or the prostate cancer spreads to other parts of the body.
+Watchful waiting describes a less invasive follow-up, where the patient forgoes implementing therapy or treatment, with fewer tests, unless symptoms arise or the prostate cancer spreads to other parts of the body.

-Active surveillance includes monitoring the cancer with routine digital rectal exams (DREs), prostate specific antigen (PSA) tests and periodic biopsies.
+Active surveillance involves closely monitoring prostate cancer with routine digital rectal exams (DREs), prostate specific antigen (PSA) tests - usually every 6 months, and periodic biopsies - often yearly.
 Active treatment, such as surgery or radiation therapy, does not occur unless there is evidence that the cancer is growing.
 Active surveillance is considered appropriate for some men with very low- or low-risk prostate cancer.

 The surgical treatment for localized prostate cancer is a radical prostatectomy, an operation that removes the entire prostate along with both seminal vesicles and a portion of both vas deferens.
 Since it’s possible to perform this procedure without injuring the two pelvic nerves that enable an erection, the operation is referred to as a nerve-sparing radical prostatectomy and can be performed by a surgeon using any of the following four prostatectomy options.
 Outcomes may vary depending on the skill level and experience of the surgeon.